Polyploidy: Crops

+An estimated 30% of crops are recent polyploids, with many crops also showing evidence of older duplication events; including strawberry, banana, bread wheat, sugar cane, and broccoli.
+Most of them are allopolyploids created by delibrate hybridization.

+Polyploid crops may be naturally formed, or polyploidy may be induced by environmental, laboratory, or chemical factors (for example by treating seeds with the chemical colchicine).
 The induction of polyploidy is a common technique to overcome the sterility of a hybrid species during plant breeding.
 For example, triticale is the hybrid of wheat (Triticum turgidum) and rye (Secale cereale).
 It combines sought-after characteristics of the parents, but the initial hybrids are sterile.
 After polyploidization, the hybrid becomes fertile and can thus be further propagated to become triticale.

-In some situations, polyploid crops are preferred because they are sterile.
+Some polyploid crops are sterile, especially odd-ploidies like triploidy, and this may be a desirable trait.
 For example, many seedless fruit varieties are seedless as a result of polyploidy.
 Such crops are propagated using asexual techniques, such as grafting.

-Polyploidy in crop plants is most commonly induced by treating seeds with the chemical colchicine.